erwanlecarpentier/IICGP.jl/README.md

 High priority to low priority:

-- Fix determinism issues (see results from 2021-08-24)
-- Fix slow down issue in experiment from 2021-08-24
 - Speed-up centroid reducer's reducing function
 - Allow bootstrap of both encoder and controller
 - An R^2 controller reasonning about centroids directly?